The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 reveal(); // "shh!"

-Even though outer()
+Even though outer() has finished, inner() still remembers secret.

-๐งฎ Closures in Practice: Private Variables
+🧮 Closures in Practice: Private Variables

 function counter() {